Society of Broadcast Engineers

 Wisconsin Chapter of the Society of Broadcast Engineers.

 Views expressed herein do not necessarily reflect the

 official positions of the Society, its officers, or its

 members.
 SBE Chapter 24, Inc. regrets, but is not liable

 for, any omissions or errors.

 WISC-TV is on the air and broadcasting in digital from its permanent home on top of the Madison Community Tower.
 The signal has been maximized in power to best replicate the coverage of its former analog station.

 How To Get WISC-TV in HD

 Unless you are an antenna viewer you should contact the video provider to which you are subscribed to find out which channel on their system is WISC TV.
 Most carriers will have a WISC TV SD channel and a WISC TV HD channel.
 Which one you receive will depend on your subscription package.
-In addition if you are subscribed to Charter HD/Digital Cable and your TV set is capable of tuning QAM channels, you may be able to tune in WISC HD by connecting the cable directly to the TV set.
+For most subscription services, a Set Top Box will be needed to receive the local channels in HD.

 HD Over The Air: